British Sailing Team Head to Miami World Cup

 Selection for August’s Enoshima Olympic test event is the immediate goal, and that decision is made by an expert panel made up of former Olympians and BST senior management, by 15 June 2019.

-Performance at the test event would then likely determine whether an athlete is recommended for Team GB selection or whether the selection process continues.
+Performance at the Enoshima test event would then likely determine whether an athlete is recommended for Team GB (Olympic) selection or whether the selection process continues.
+The Olympic entry deadline is 6 July 2020.

-In Miami World Cup The British Sailing Team entries include:
+In the Miami World Cup the British Sailing Team entries include:

 Luke Patience and Chris Grub return for the men’s 470 event in which they scored a big win last year, and Hannah Mills and Eilidh McIntyre for the women’s event.

 Mills and McIntyre will want to improve last year’s performance when they were beaten by Amy Seabright and Anna Carpenter, who just missed the podium by a point.
+Japan’s Ai Kondo Yoshida and Miho Yoshioka are likely to be the team to beat here.

 No Aussie 470 teams this year, and winners of the men’s warm-up event were Panagiotis Manti and Pavlos Kagialis of Greece, but home team Stuart Mcnay and David Hughes could be someone to watch for.
 In the women the Dutch pair Afrodite Zegers and Anneloes van Veen will be looking to build on last year.